apache/cordova-docs/www/docs/en/dev/guide/hybrid/plugins/index.md

 To surface the plugin in [Cordova Plugin Search](/plugins/), add the `ecosystem:cordova` keyword to the `package.json` file of your plugin before publishing.

-To indicate support for a particular platform, add a keyword in the format `**cordova-<platformName>**` to the list of keywords in package.json.
+To indicate support for a particular platform, add a keyword in the format `cordova-<platformName>` to the list of keywords in `package.json`.
 Plugman's `createpackagejson` command does this for you, but if you did not use it to generate your `package.json`, you should manually edit it as shown below.

 For example, for a plugin that supports Android, iOS & Windows, the keywords in `package.json` should include: